lo1ol/DarkroomTimer/README.md

 ## Killer features:

 1. Ability to stop any mode, during printing.
-Just hold extra button.
+Just hold encoder button.
 Usefull to stop process, if you forgot something
 2. Ability to set lag time: lamp.
 It's could be usefull to get accurate results.
 To find it go to settings, choose minimum lag time and click start btn.
 Increase it till the moment of seeing that lamp is actually turn on
 3. Autoturn off in view mode.
 It could preserve lamp on your enlarger if you forgot to turn off it
 4. Buzzer that beep every second.
 Usefull to control the process, not looking at display